Stay Awesome

 Store at 2–8°C; IM injection or nasal spray

 Keep an eye on dual clinics with COVID boosters—often offered together.
-And look out for any info on combined flu and covid vaccines!

 Have YOU checked your own vaccine status as a HCP?